microsoftgraph/microsoft-graph-comms-samples/Samples/V1.0Samples/LocalMediaSamples/PolicyRecordingBot/README.md

 1. Set up the test meeting and test clients:
    1. Sign in to Teams client with a non-recorded test tenant user.
    2. Use another Teams client to sign in with the recorded user.
-(You could use an private browser window at https://teams.microsoft.com).
-Use Teams client if you couldn't see the call notification by using Teams browser for some reason.
+You could use an private browser window and open up https://teams.microsoft.com.
+If the call notification doesn't appear on web, use the Teams desktop client.

 2. Place a call from the Teams client with the non-recorded user to the recorded user.

-3. Your bot should now receive an incoming call, and join the call (See next step for retrieving logs).
-Use the recorded user's Teams client to accept the call.
-A banner should show up once the call get established.
+3. Your recording bot should receive the incoming call and join the call immediately.
+Use the recorded users' Teams client to accept the call.
+Once the P2P call is established, you'll see a banner indicating that the recording has started.
+See the next step to learn how you can retrieve the call log.
      ![Test PrBot1](Images/TestPrBot1.png)

 3. Interact with your service, _adjusting the service URL appropriately_.